apache/pulsar/site2/docs/client-libraries-go.md

 defer client.Close()

 // The message chunking feature is OFF by default.
-// By default, producer chunks the large message based on max message size (maxMessageSize) configured at broker (eg: 5MB).
+// By default, a producer chunks the large message based on the max message size (`maxMessageSize`) configured at the broker side (for example, 5MB).
 // Client can also configure max chunked size using producer configuration ChunkMaxMessageSize.
 // Attention, to enable chunking, you need to disable batching (DisableBatching=true) concurrently. producer, err := client.CreateProducer(pulsar.ProducerOptions{